 To this end nothing has changed with our process.
-It has generally worked well over the past ten years and we see no reason for this to change.
-The vast majority of our companies have net cash positions and can grow from internally generated cashflows in a predictable way.
+It has generally worked well over the past twelve years and I see no reason for this to change.
+The vast majority of our companies have net cash positions and can grow from internally generated cash-flows in a predictable way.
 Dividend growth is strong and special dividends are quite plentiful without compromising growth prospects.
-This all gives us great confidence in the long term outlook for the Company.
-Our aim is to be exposed to predictable growth, but in a lower risk way as there is always risk in markets particularly in this interdependent global financial system.
-Given that uncertainty remains around every corner, our emphasis on risk aversion, resilience, growth and momentum still feels right for the future.
+This all gives me great confidence in the long term outlook for the Trust.
+Our aim is to be exposed to predictable growth, but in a lower risk way as there is always risk out there particularly in this inter-dependent global financial system.
+Given that uncertainty remains behind every corner, our emphasis on risk aversion, resilience, growth and momentum still feels right for the future.